This post may contain affiliate links. Please read my Disclosure & Disclaimer Policy for more information.

 I take Grass Fed Beef Liver as my multivitamin year round.
 Beef liver is one of the most nutrient-dense foods you can consume.
 They are packed with vitamins and minerals including vitamin A, B12, C, zinc, iron, folate and more.
 What is so impressive with this brand is the fact that they come from a regenerative farm in New Zealand, where the cows are both grass fed and grass finished.

 Also known as the sunshine vitamin, vitamin D is important for boosting immunity, strengthening bones and muscles, increasing mood, etc..
 Because this is a fat-soluble vitamin, it does not dissolve in water and is better absorb when consumed with fat.
-I recommend consuming this supplement with a meal, such as the Goat Cheese Sausage Egg Bake with avocado as a topping, to increase absorption.
+I recommend consuming this supplement with a meal, such as the Goat Cheese Sausage Egg Bake, to increase absorption.

 Food sources of vitamin D: salmon, fortified orange juice, egg yolks